Score-informed Neural Operator for Enhancing Ordering-based Causal Discovery: Score-informed Neural Operator

 \subsection{Score Matching in Function Spaces}

 While approximation \eqref{eq:diag-by-deciduous} reduces computational cost, numerical instability is implicit in the computing second-order derivatives of score models.
 Conventional MLPs frequently struggle to accurately estimate derivatives \cite{li2017gradient}, so that the curvature information of score models can be deviated from that of the true score function.
-To address this limitation, we employ HDM (Hilbert Diffusion Model, \cite{lim2023scorebased}), which enables functional diffusion modeling in Hilbert spaces $\mathcal{H}$ rather than applying diffusion models in Euclidean space.
-Due to Sobolev embedding theorem \cite{krylov2008lectures}, we consider the Sobolev space $\mathcal{H}=H^{k}$ and a class of neural operators \cite{kovachki2023neural} to learn higher-order derivatives of the score function. \begin{theorem} For any compact set $K$ and $\varepsilon > 0$, there exists a neural operator $\widehat{\mathbf{S}}^{\theta}$ such that
+To address this limitation, we employ Hilbert Diffusion Model (HDM, \cite{lim2023scorebased}), which enables functional diffusion modeling in Hilbert spaces $\mathcal{H}$ rather than applying diffusion models in Euclidean space.
+Due to Sobolev embedding theorem \cite{krylov2008lectures}, we consider the Sobolev space $\mathcal{H}=W_{2}^{k}$, where \(k\) denotes the order of differentiability, and adopt a class of neural operators \cite{kovachki2023neural} to learn higher-order derivatives of the score function.
+See Definition \ref{def:sobolev-space} and Remark \ref{rem:sobolev-embedding} for details. \begin{theorem}[Pointwise Approximation] Let $k\in\mathbb{N}$ such that $k>2+\frac{D}{2}$.
+For any compect subset $K\subset\Omega\subset\mathcal{X}$ and $\epsilon>0$, there exists a neural operator $\widehat{\mathbf{S}}^{\theta}$ such that